Latest COVID-19 Information

 Consistent with city and county efforts around “social distancing”, to limit the exposure to individuals who may have contracted COVID-19 but are at that time asymptomatic, we have revised our visitation policy to help protect our patients and their loved ones.
 Our revised visitation policy is as follows:

-- Two visitors at a time are permitted in all units.
+- One visitor at a time is permitted in all units.

 - Visitors are subject to screening upon arrival at the hospital.
 Any individual who has been in contact with someone with fever, cough or influenza-like symptoms within the last 48 hours will be prohibited from entering.